-SPP is a Saskatchewan success story that is not replicated by any country or province.
-The Canadian retirement income system is often viewed as having three pillars: universal government benefits (Old Age Security), Canada Pension Plan (CPP), and employment pension plans and individual retirement savings.
-SPP is part of the personally funded plans or third pillar of retirement savings.
+SPP is a Saskatchewan success story that is not replicated by any other country or province.
+The Canadian retirement income system is often viewed as having three pillars: universal government benefits (Old Age Security), Canada Pension Plan (CPP), employment pension plans and individual retirement savings.
+SPP is part of the individually funded plans or third pillar of retirement savings.

 The Board strategically directs the administration of SPP.
-As the Plan grows, the expense ratio is affected by economies of scale and members have the potential for more services.
+As the Plan grows, the expense ratio is affected by economies of scale.
 Typically a large portion of asset growth comes from increased value of investments; however, investment climates sometimes make this challenging.

 SPP is particularly beneficial for businesses that find existing pension options too expensive and too cumbersome to administer.
-The Plan will continue to focus on small businesses, especially those with fewer than 20 employees, and those who do not have access to private pension arrangements.
+The Plan continues to focus on small businesses, especially those with fewer than 20 employees, and those who do not have access to private pension arrangements.
 Employers in Saskatchewan are looking for tools to help them recruit and retain employees.
 SPP's research indicates that a pension option will help employers achieve the results they desire.